-1. Please be reminded that your HCAYS acceptance was contingent upon your successful completion of coursework for the current semester.
-Be certain to have a complete transcript sent to us once you have received grades for your most recent semester.

-2. All students must take four course credit units.
+- 1. Please be reminded that your HCAYS acceptance was contingent upon your successful completion of coursework for the current semester.
+Be certain to have a complete transcript sent to us once you have received grades for your most recent semester. - 2.
+All students must take four course credit units.
 One of them must be a language course.
 Spanish native speakers may request exemption from this requirement by taking a course at a local university.
-Extremely advanced non-native speakers who spend the full academic year in Madrid are exempt from the language course requirement during their second semester but can request to continue more advanced language study at the HCAYS Center.

-3. Please access the HCAYS website for the semester course listings and class schedule.
-Then complete the Course Planning form in your online study abroad account.
-Be aware that our courses have a limited enrollment of 12-16 students.
-If a course is absolutely necessary to fulfill any of your graduation requirements, please contact us immediately.
+Extremely advanced non-native speakers who spend the full academic year in Madrid are exempt from the language course requirement during their second semester but can request to continue more advanced language study at the HCAYS Center. - 3.
+Please access the HCAYS website for the semester course listings and class schedule (www.hamilton.edu/spain).
+Then complete the attached Tentative Course Selection form and have it signed / authorized by your advisor.
+You will also receive a google document asking you to sign in for the classes that you are interested in taking at our Center.
+Once a class reaches the number of students allowed in that particular class, the class will be closed.
+This is your pre-registration process.